 Inclusions often result from surface contaminants that become mixed into the weld pool and are trapped during solidification.
 In multipass welding applications, slag that is not completely removed can be a source of inclusions.
 Thorough cleaning with a suitable wire brush before welding and between passes is a very effective means of eliminating this type of defect.

 The American Society of Mechanical Engineers (ASME) has established rules for the production of pressure vessels.
 The ASME pressure vessel code includes materials, assembly, and safety details to ensure that the manufacturing process for the pressure vessel meets industry needs and will function properly and without concerns about damage or injury to people working around them.
 Best welding preparation work and outstanding welding techniques are important for building safe and profitable pressure vessels as well as satisfying your customers.

 The ASME Boiler and Pressure Vessel Code (ASME Code) is a leading standard for pressure equipment and components worldwide and provides criteria for producer certification and quality assurance.
 It sets standards for the design, materials, manufacture, inspection, testing, and operation of boilers and pressure vessels (including power boilers, heating boilers, components of nuclear facilities, fibre-reinforced plastic pressure vessels, and transport tanks).
 Across over 100 countries, the ASME Code is accepted.
 The adding of the ASME certification mark to your pressure equipment encourages greater trust among your business partners, end-users, and authorities.

 Adhere to Safety Standards and Codes: In addition to the ASME BPVC Standards Section VIII which governs the design and manufacture of pressure vessels, pressure vessel users should adhere to safety standards and codes such as OSHA (Occupational Safety and Health Administration) 1915 Subpart K for vessels, drums, and containers, API 510 Vessel Code for maintenance, repair, and alteration and API 572 for Inspection.
-By local jurisdiction authorized inspection agencies govern and regulate inspections and installations.
+By local jurisdiction authorized inspection agencies to govern and regulate inspections and installations.

 Allow Trained Personnel to Handle Pressure Vessels: It is critical that only qualified personnel be allowed to handle the vessels because of the high-risk factor involved when dealing with the pressure vessels.